COMP122/comp122-s23/format-encodings/notes_03_13.md

    1. Grading
       - Will grade 43-binary32 on Friday
-        - you may continue to work on it unitl Thursday Mar 23:59:59
+        - you may continue to work on it until Thursday Mar 23:59:59
         - a late penalty will be applied (how much?, it depends!)